 a.
 After the death of Moses: Moses (who exemplified the law of God) could not lead Israel into the land of promise and rest.
 This all happens after the death of Moses.

 b.
-The LORD spoke to Joshua: Joshua – who was not a young man at this time – had spent his entire career previously as the assistant of Moses, now finds that it is his own time to lead, but only after God prepared him.
+The Lord spoke to Joshua: Joshua – who was not a young man at this time – had spent his entire career previously as the assistant of Moses.
+Joshua found that now it was his time to lead, but only after God had prepared him.

 2. (2-3) Am giving and have given.

 “Moses My servant is dead.
 Now therefore, arise, go over this Jordan, you and all this people, to the land which I am giving to them; the children of Israel.
 Every place that the sole of your foot will tread upon I have given you, as I said to Moses.”

 a.
 Your foot…I have given you: Entrance into the land of Canaan was entrusted to a representative.
 Joshua was the trustee of the land for the people.
 In the same way, our representative Jesus goes before us and what we have in God we possess in Him.

 b.
 I have given you: The whole land was given, but they could only possess that which they claimed (every place that the sole of your foot will tread upon I have given you).
 What they took must be fought for against determined opposition.